From Spotlight: Let’s-Get-Real Organizing Solutions

 It's easy enough to sort your cleaning supplies on organizing day.
 But then you grab and put back, grab and put back, and two weeks later, the window cleaner is MIA again.

-Organizing closet items into labeled bins by task makes everything easier.
+Easy closet organization starts with bins.
+Place items together into bins or baskets based on the task.
 Then, when it’s cleaning time, tote the whole bin along.
-Everything you need for your to-do will be right there — and it’ll return to the shelf just as tidy as it was before.
+Everything you need for your to-do will be right there — and you'll return the bin to a well-organized closet shelf just as tidy as it was before.

 Bonus: Corral those mops and brooms with a hanging organizer and watch your floor become visible (and clean) again.